Jessica Simpson: 2010–present: Motherhood, second marriage, and focus on business ventures

 Simpson's VH1 documentary series, The Price of Beauty, began airing in March 2010.
 The series followed Simpson around the world, introducing viewers to the different perceptions of beauty in different cultures.
-The premiere episode attracted one million viewers, but Simpson revealed that the series would return in 2011 with a format change; these plans never came to fruition.
-Simpson planned to record her seventh studio album as her final release through Epic Records initially, though released the compilation album Playlist: The Very Best of Jessica Simpson (2010) ultimately.
-Epic Records released the album with no promotion and to little success.
-Simpson later signed a new recording contract with eleveneleven and Primary Wave Music and began working on her Christmas-themed seventh studio album.
-She released Happy Christmas (2010) on November 22 and it appeared on the lower half of the Billboard 200 chart only briefly.
-Simpson began dating retired NFL tight end Eric Johnson in May 2010 and the couple announced their engagement in November of that year.
+The premiere episode attracted one million viewers.
+Simpson revealed that the series would return in 2011 with a format change, but these plans never came to fruition.
+On October 12, 2010, Epic Records released the compilation Playlist: The Very Best of Jessica Simpson, the final release of her three-album contract with the label.
+Simpson signed a new recording contract with eleveneleven and Primary Wave Music and released her Christmas-themed seventh studio album.
+Happy Christmas on November 22.
+It peaked at number 123 on the Billboard 200 chart.
+Simpson began dating retired NFL tight end Eric Johnson in May 2010 and married July 2014 in Montecito, California.
+The couple have three children: a daughter born in May 2012, a son born in June 2013, and a daughter born in March 2019.
+In January 2025, Simpson announced she and Johnson had separated.

-Soon, Simpson appeared alongside Nicole Richie as a mentor on the NBC reality television series Fashion Star.
+In May 2012, Simpson appeared alongside Nicole Richie as a mentor on the NBC reality television series Fashion Star.
 The series revolved around a group of designers who competed each week to create clothing; each week, the judges eliminated one contestant.
-The series aired the second season in 2013, though NBC canceled it afterward.
-Following months of speculation, Simpson confirmed on Halloween of 2011 that she was pregnant with her first child.
-Simpson signed a multimillion-dollar deal with Weight Watchers in 2012, vowing to use their diet plan to shed the weight she gained during her pregnancy.
-Simpson filmed television commercials for the company, with the first airing in September 2012.
-Simpson gave birth to a daughter, Maxwell Drew Johnson, on May 1, 2012. and also launched a maternity clothing line that year.
-She later released a perfume, Vintage Bloom, which motherhood inspired.
-Simpson confirmed in December 2012 that she was expecting a second child with Johnson.
-Following the announcement, Weight Watchers announced that she would discontinue following the company's diet plan during her pregnancy.
-Simpson gave birth to her son, Ace Knute Johnson, on June 30, 2013.
-She launched a bedroom decor line including bedding and draperies offered in a romantic bohemian style, with floral patterns.
-In August 2014, she added a signature fragrance.
-Simpson and Johnson married in July 2014 in Montecito, California.
+The series aired its second and final season in 2013.
+Following Maxwell's birth, Simpson launched a maternity clothing line that year.
+In August 2012, she released the perfume Vintage Bloom.
+She introduced a bedroom decor line including bedding and draperies offered in a romantic bohemian style, with floral patterns.
+In August 2014, Simpson released a signature fragrance named after her.